 There are wonderful handmade wool products to buy, sheepskin rugs and unique souvenirs.

 Bring cash in the local currency to buy lunch or any other purchases you plan to make.
 Most places do not accept credit cards.
 We stopped to pick up lunch on our tour.
-In the gift shop at the Skye Museum of Island Life, we almost bought three lovely well-priced gray sheepskins.
-Sadly we did not have enough cash upon discovering there was no credit card service.
+In the gift shop at the Skye Museum of Island Life, we almost bought three lovely, well-priced gray sheepskins.
+Sadly, we did not have enough cash when we discovered there was no credit card service.

-Please leave any comments, questions or suggestions and remember to subscribe so you will see the next update.
+Please leave any comments, questions or suggestions, and remember to subscribe to see the next update.
 Get the latest travel tips and learn about destinations from near and far.

 Explore more travel destinations